 In the video found at the beginning of each lesson, an instructor will go through the lesson with the students, performing the lesson’s activities with them and providing helpful explanations.

 After watching the instructional video at the start of the lesson, and participating in the activities it proposes, the students are to work independently through the lesson, doing the activities that follow the video.

 Be sure to click on any image containing a red border, as it will either play a sound or open a video clip.

-The image of a stop sign appears at the top of any lesson containing a test.
-By clicking on the stop sign, students can bypass all of the lesson’s activities and go directly to the test.
+The existence of countdown clocks at the top of a lesson indicates that the lesson contains a timed exercise or test.
+By clicking on the clock, students can go directly to the corresponding timed exercise or test.